 It’s all about the food.
 If I had to pick the single most important element of your wedding day, it would be the food.
 It’s one of the things your guests will remember most and it also plays a huge role in setting your wedding style.
 Aside from that, wedding food has become a culinary experience for guests, menus can range from simple to extravagant or from budget to gourmet.
-That’s why it’s so important to make sure your menu is well thought out and the right caterer will help you achieve this.
+That’s why it’s so important to make sure your menu is well thought out and choosing the right caterer will help you achieve this.

-While this may seem overwhelming, I am going to walk you through all the steps of choosing a caterer that will create your dream menu.
+While this may seem overwhelming, I am going to walk you through all the steps of choosing a wedding caterer that will create your dream menu.

 Before your begin, make sure you know the following things:

 - Approximate guest count